 ENMU-R does not discriminate on the basis of sex in its educational programs, activities, employment and admission, and the University is required by Title IX and 34 C.F.R.
 Part 106 not to discriminate in such a manner.
-In accordance with Title IX of the Education Amendments of 1972, Eastern New Mexico University – Roswell campus administration is committed to providing students with an environment that is as safe as possible, including safety from discrimination based on gender, including sexual harassment and sexual violence.
-The Office will act as swiftly as circumstances permit when sexual misconduct is reported to protect the safety of the reporting person and the educational environment while respecting the due process rights of the accused student.
+In accordance with Title IX of the Education Amendments of 1972, Eastern New Mexico University – Roswell campus administration is committed to providing students with an environment that is as safe as possible, including safety from discrimination based on gender, including sexual harassment and sexual violence, whether committed by students, faculty, staff, or third parties, such as prospective students, campus visitors, community members, etc. The Office will act as swiftly as circumstances permit when sexual misconduct is reported to protect the safety of the reporting person and the educational environment while respecting the due process rights of the accused student.
 The ENMU-Roswell Student Handbook explains behavioral expectations for students and the process by which possible violations are addressed.
 Besides enforcement under the Student Code of Conduct the office can support victims of sexual misconduct in a variety of ways when a report is made.

 Inquiries concerning the application of Title IX and 34 C.F.R.
 Part 106 may be referred to ENMU-R’s Title IX Coordinator or to the Assistant Secretary for the Office for Civil Rights of United States Department of Education.